 Treatment and prognosis

-A complete praevia will require caesarean section for delivery to avoid the risk of fetal and maternal haemorrhage.
+A complete praevia will require a caesarean section for delivery to avoid the risk of fetal and maternal haemorrhage.

 - placental anatomy